Jacqueline Hernández: Combate Americas (2017 - 2019)

 Hernández joined Combate Americas as president to help drive the company's continued growth and the launch of several events.
 Under her leadership, the company secured distribution deals with DAZN and GOL, as well as a worldwide streaming agreement with Facebook Watch.
 Hernández's contributions were recognized in 2019 when Cynopsis named her one of the Leading Women in Sports.

 NBCUniversal (2014 - 2017)

 Hernández was promoted to Chief Marketing Officer for NBCUniversal Hispanic Enterprises and Content, directly reporting to the chairman.
 In this role, she led marketing efforts across NBCU's television, cable, digital, theme parks and film properties to strengthen their reach and engagement with Hispanic audiences.
 This initiative entailed cross-promotions across all of NBCUniversal's properties, including the Latin Billboard Awards and "VIVA TODAY," a week-long celebration of Hispanic culture on the TODAY Show.
+In 2014, Hernández described ambicultural U.S. Hispanics as "200 percenters," meaning 100 percent Latino and 100 percent American.

 NBCUniversal Telemundo Enterprises (2008 - 2014)

 Jacqueline Hernández assumed the role of Chief Operating Officer at Telemundo Media in April 2008.
 In this position, she was responsible for overseeing the P&L and running operations for domestic revenue, brand marketing, consumer insights, and branded entertainment.
 Additionally, she oversaw mun2, Telemundo's cable youth network, and led Telemundo Media's Digital and Emerging Business team to strengthen the network's digital footprint.
 Hernández worked towards unifying all sales, marketing, and domestic growth platforms for the integrated Telemundo network and its station group.
 She was instrumental in launching Hispanics at NBCU, a company-wide initiative aimed at integrating Hispanic media more thoroughly into the broader company framework.

 In 2012, she led Telemundo's rebranding campaign, "The Power of T," which aimed to represent the network's audience's dual identity and connection to Latin roots and their contemporary American lifestyle.
 Telemundo experienced a 19% increase in its national prime-time audience reaching 1.2 million viewers and increasing ad revenue by 20%.
 Hernández's accomplishments have been recognized with various awards, including being named one of Advertising Age's "100 Most Influential Women in Advertising" and one of Broadcasting & Cable's 2011 Next Wave of Leaders.